-Lovin' might be a mistake but it's worth makin'"
+Lovin' might be a mistake but it's worth makin"

-They challenged my nother to divorce Tom due to his mistreatment of her, but never made the connection that I. his only daughter, was even more vulnerable to his abusive behavior (or they did and just ignored it).
+They challenged my nother to divorce Tom due to his mistreatment = of her, but never made the connection that I. his only daughter, was even more vulnerable to his apusive pehavior for they did and just ignored it).